 “The value-based decision making and context in Holistic Management provides a point of reference.
 We have people losing their sense of belonging and wondering ‘where do I fit.’
 We’ve got leadership that is focused on right or wrong, and there is a total lack of empathy because it is seen as a weakness.
 Consequently, we can’t hear each other.
 There isn’t room to say ’I don’t have the answers, so let’s work together on that.’
 We have to acknowledge humanity and that we are not robots.
 It’s got to be okay to say ‘I don’t know.’”

 Helen is aware that many people come to Holistic Management for the grazing planning, and she wants to lead with the decision-making because of the broader application and the power within that process.
 “Grazing is just a how to,” says Helen.
 “It’s a great how to, but the decision making is the management side and it is dynamic.
 A holistic context evolves with the person/people who create it.
 The context gets updated and evolves and is the most current version of ourselves and our business.
-So the same option may pass at one point in time because the business is at a different point.”
+The magic happens when we have various options/ ideas… we use the decision matrix checking each options towards our Holistic Context – so one of the options is the front runner, but it doesn’t mean all the other options aren’t any good, they just aren’t the best option for you or your business right now… In 6 months time- when you have grown and your business has evolved which is reflected in your context… one of the other options might be spot on because you are ready for it.
+This is evolutionary management- which is gold, Management that moves with us- amazing.

 Engaging a Wider Audience